YuSugihara/Shindan/README.md

   -l , --fastq-list   Fastq list.
   -o , --out          Output directory.
 Specified name must not
                       exist.
   -t , --threads      Number of threads.
+[16]
   -a , --adapter      FASTA of adapter sequences.
 If you don't
                       specify this option, the defaul adapter set will be used.
   --pfam              List of Pfam IDs.
 If you don't specify
                       this option, the defaul list will be used.
-  --SS-lib-type       Type of strand specific library (No/FR/RF) [No].
-  --pvalue            Threshold of pvalue in DESeq2.
-[0.01] --max-memory        Max memory to use by Trinity.
+  --SS-lib-type       Type of strand specific library (No/FR/RF).
+[No] --pvalue            Threshold of pvalue in DESeq2.
+[0.01] --max-memory        Max memory used in Trinity.
 [32G] -v, --version       show program's version number and exit
 ```